Diffusion Limit For The Random Walk Metropolis Algorithm Out Of stationarity: Statement of Main Theorems and Heuristics of Proofs

 \subsection{Formal Analysis of the Acceptance Probability}

 Gaining an intuition about the behaviour of the acceptance probability $\alpha(x, \xi)$, defined in \eqref{accprob}, is at the core of the proof of the main result of this paper, Theorem \ref{thm:mainthm1}.
-We present here a formal calculation that helps gaining such an intuition.
+We present here a formal calculation that helps impart such intuition.
+We stress again that the calculations of this section are purely formal and will be made rigorous from Section \ref{sec:proof of wekconvof Skn} on .
+In this spirit we will use the loose notation $A^N \simeq B^N$ when, for $N$ large, $A^N$ is ``approximately equal" to $B^N$, and $A^N \approx B^N$ when, for $N$ large, $A^N$ is ``approximately distributed" according to $B^N$.